Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The Cubic B-Spline Binomial Filter Bank

 \subsection{CCA Factorization Using the SGDA in Column~1}

-One serious limitation of the causal EEA is that the augmentation step puts the entire determinantal delay in a \emph{single} diagonal delay matrix, e.g., the matrix $\diag(1, z^{-2})$ in~\eqref{CDF75_EEA_col1}.
-The CCA is much more flexible, allowing the user to factor out delays at arbitrary points in the factorization.
-This lets us construct CCA factorizations that do not appear to be obtainable using the causal EEA.
-We now derive a causal version of the linear phase factorization~\eqref{CDF75_PWA_anal}; as in Section~\ref{sec:CubicBSpline:CCA_Col1} we seek a factorization of the form~\eqref{CDF75_col1_CCA_step0_form},
+Another serious limitation of the causal EEA method is that it puts the entire determinant in a \emph{single} diagonal delay matrix, e.g., $\diag(1, z^{-2})$ in~\eqref{CDF75_EEA_col1}.
+The CCA allows one to factor out delays at arbitrary points in the factorization using the SGDA, which lets us construct CCA factorizations not obtainable using the causal EEA.
+We now derive a \emph{causal} version of the linear phase factorization~\eqref{CDF75_PWA_anal}; as in Section~\ref{sec:CubicBSpline:CCA_Col1} we seek a factorization of the form~\eqref{CDF75_col1_CCA_step0_form},